hyee/dbcli/README.md

 ###Switch Database Platform
 DBCLI supports multiple database platforms(oracle,mysql,db2,etc), default is `Oracle`.

-To permanently change the preferred platform other than `Oracle`, run `set -p <platform>` after launching the console.
+To permanently change the preferred platform other than `Oracle`, run `set -p platform <platform>` after launching the console.
 For example, `set -p platform db2`

 Without the `-p` option, the change only takes affect on current console window.